This article will help you choose the best redirect method for your situation.

 Using Secondary DNS or Third-Party DNS

-To use a WebHop with Secondary DNS or a third-party DNS provider, you will first need to create the desired hostname in your domain’s zone file, and assign it to 184.108.40.206.
+To use a WebHop with Secondary DNS or a third-party DNS provider, you will first need to create the desired hostname in your domain’s zone file, and assign it to one of the IPs below.
 You can then create the WebHop entry in our system using the manual Add New WebHop tool.
 Visitors to the host will reach our WebHop server, which will properly perform the desired redirection.